 Many times, people with syphilis don’t know they have it because they don’t get any symptoms.
 When people do experience symptoms, they usually appear in three stages.

-Within a few weeks after you’ve been infected on the part of your body where you were infected (usually on your penis, balls, mouth, throat, rectum or in your butt), you’ll get a sore.
+Within a few weeks after you’ve been infected on the part of your body where you were infected (usually on your penis, balls, mouth, throat, rectum or in your butt or vagina/front hole), you’ll get a sore.
 It might be painful, but not always.
 It’s also often hard to see.
 It will scab over, then heal.
 Even without treatment, it will go away on its own but the infection will progress to the next stage.

 Without treatment, a syphilis infection will begin to damage your internal organs and other parts of your body–such as your brain, nerves, eyes, heart, blood vessels, liver, bones, and joints.
 This kind of damage might not be noticeable for years, and in very rare cases might be serious enough to cause death.

 Even when a person with syphilis doesn’t show any symptoms, they are still able to transmit syphilis to others.

 Syphilis is diagnosed with a blood test.
 If you’re having sex, get tested for syphilis, HIV, gonorrhea and chlamydia every three months.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at gettested.cdc.gov.

 Syphilis can be treated with penicillin, and cured if diagnosed early on.
 Other drugs are used if a person with syphilis is allergic to penicillin.

 Don’t touch another person’s syphilis sores or lesions.
 Condoms, dams or gloves that cover sores will help prevent infection.